leiwang758/GroceryGo/README.md

 # Running program

-This program takes JSON files as input and prints out a receipt list.
+This program takes the grocery list JSON files as input and prints out a receipt list.

 - Open "GroceryCo.sln" in Visual Studio (I'm using VS2019), install the Newtonsoft.Json package in NuGet.
 - Put the required sales.json and prices.json and the input file inside the Files folder that follows the same structure as the example.